 Now that WPForms has been installed and activated, you can go ahead and click on WPForms » Add New to get started.

 You’ll now see a list of pre-built form templates you can choose from.
 Give a name to your form and hover over the Donation Form template to click the ‘Create a Donation Form’ button.

-You’ll see a popup reminder that says “Don’t Forget: Click the Payments tab to configure your payment provider.”
-We’ll do that in the next step.
-For now, you can click OK and take a look at your form.
+You’ll see a popup reminder that says ‘Don’t Forget: Click the Payments tab to configure your payment provider.’
+Go ahead and click the ‘Close’ button.

 The donation form template includes fields for: